Human Spaceflights

 Flight

-Launch from Baikonur; landing 185 km northwest of Tselinograd.
+Launch from the Baikonur Cosmodrome and landing 185 km northwest of Tselinograd.

-The first planned hard-docking on the space station Salyut failed, because of a malfunction in the docking systems.
-The hard docking was needed for the enabling of electrical connections.
-The reason was a faulty mechanism on the Soyuz capsule, which was discovered after the following mission.
 Another problem of this mission was, that only rookies flew.
 The rules were changed, so that a rookie only could fly together with a veteran cosmonaut.
-Until the mission of Soyuz TM-19 this rules were not changed again.
+Until the mission of Soyuz TM-19 this rule was not changed again.

 The premature return to Earth was without additional more problems.